This site is dedicated to the study & research of rare Albino Redwood mutations

 How many albino redwoods are there?

-Currently researchers have documented a total of 406 albino redwood sites.
-There are approximately 330 albino redwoods in the natural range and 75 or so on planted trees throughout the Central Valley of California.
+Currently researchers have documented a total of 432 albino redwood sites.
+There are approximately 340 albino redwoods in the natural range and 90 or so on planted trees outside their natural habitat.
 There's even been confirmed reports of albino redwoods growing as far north as Portland OR. & Seattle WA.

 Where can I see one?